Wolverton Station

 Project Information:

-Wolverton Station is a Savanna Fire Management project located in the Archer River region of Cape York Peninsula, Queensland.
-The project is situated approximately 53km north of the township of Coen and about 11km south of the Archer River Roadhouse.
-Registered in December 2014, the project area covers a substantial 70,240 hectares of tropical savanna.
+Wolverton Station is a Savanna Fire Management project located in the Archer River region of the Cape York Peninsula in Queensland.
+The project area covers approximately 70,240 hectares and is situated roughly 80km north of the town of Coen and 180km south of Weipa, accessible via the Peninsula Developmental Road.
+Registered in December 2014, the project operates on a working cattle station that has been held by the Jackson family for over half a century.